Losing weight to manage overweight or obesity can significantly reduce disease risk.

 It appears that although there are fewer risks with these alternative procedures, the results may not be as dramatic as with body-contouring surgery.

 Body-contouring surgery is the most common and effective procedure to remove loose skin that occurs after major weight loss.
 Some alternative procedures are also available, but not as effective.

-For people who have lost small to moderate amounts of weight, skin will likely retract on its own eventually and may be helped by natural remedies.
+For small to moderate amounts of weight loss, your skin will likely retract on its own.
+Natural home remedies may help too.

-However, individuals who have achieved major weight loss may need body-contouring surgery or other medical procedures to tighten or get rid of loose skin.
+However, more significant weight loss may need body-contouring surgery or other medical procedures to tighten or get rid of loose skin.